 Portland is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Maine.
-With a population of 66,881 people and 21 constituent neighborhoods, Portland is the largest community in Maine.
-Portland has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 68,408 people and 20 constituent neighborhoods, Portland is the largest community in Maine.
+Much of the housing stock in Portland was built prior to World War II, making it one of the older and more historic cities in the country.

-Portland is a decidedly white-collar city, with fully 87.35% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Portland is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Portland who work in office and administrative support (11.81%), management occupations (10.43%), and sales jobs (10.12%).
+Portland is a decidedly white-collar city, with fully 87.54% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Portland is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Portland who work in management occupations (12.08%), sales jobs (10.23%), and office and administrative support (9.69%).

 Also of interest is that Portland has more people living here who work in computers and math than 95% of the places in the US.

 Portland is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Portland in 2010 was $29,445, which is upper middle income relative to Maine and the nation.
-This equates to an annual income of $117,780 for a family of four.
+The per capita income in Portland in 2018 was $38,682, which is wealthy relative to Maine and the nation.
+This equates to an annual income of $154,728 for a family of four.
 However, Portland contains both very wealthy and poor people as well.

 Portland is a somewhat ethnically-diverse city.
 The people who call Portland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Portland residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Portland include English, Italian, French , and German.
+Important ancestries of people in Portland include Irish, English, Italian, German, and French.

 The most common language spoken in Portland is English.
-Other important languages spoken here include African languages and Spanish.
+Other important languages spoken here include French and African languages.